-Future accounting standards updates
+Future accounting standards update

-GASB Statement Number Description Potentially Impacts you Effective Date 87 Leases Ø 6/30/22 89 Accounting for Interest Incurred before the End of a Construction Period 6/30/22 90 Majority Equity Interest Incurred before the End of a Construction Period 6/30/21 91 Conduit Debt 6/30/23 92 Omnibus 2020 Ø 6/30/22 93 Replacement of Interfund Bank Offered Rates \bigotimes 6/30/22 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements 6/30/23 96 Subscription-Based Information Technology Arrangements \checkmark 6/30/23 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an Amendment of GASB Statements No. 14 and No. 84 and a Supersession of GASB Statement No. 32 ø 6/30/22
+GASB Statement Number Description Potentially Impacts you Effective Date 87 Leases \bigcirc 6/30/22 89 Accounting for Interest Incurred before the End of a Construction Period 6/30/22 91 Conduit Debt 6/30/23 92 Omnibus 2020 \bigcirc 6/30/22 93 Replacement of Interfund Bank Offered Rates 6/30/22 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements 6/30/23 96 Subscription-Based Information Technology Arrangements \bigcirc 6/30/23 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans \checkmark 6/30/22

-These statements had their required effective dates postponed by one year with the issuance of Statement No. 95, Postponement of Effective Dates of Certain Authoritative Guidance, with the exception of Statement No. 87, which was postponed by one and a half years.
+^{}The statements listed above through Statement No. 93 had their required effective dates postponed by one year with the issuance of Statement No. 95, Postponement of Effective Dates of Certain Authoritative Guidance, with the exception of Statement No. 87 which was postponed by one and a half years.
 The effective date reflected above is the required revised implementation date.

-Further information on upcoming GASB pronouncements
+Further information on upcoming GASB pronouncements.